Parallel by Region (py)

-In order to take full advantage of the scalability that cloud computing offers, our scripts have to implement the correct methodologies.
-This applet tutorial will:
+To take full advantage of the scalability that cloud computing offers, your scripts must implement the correct methodologies.
+This applet tutorial shows you how to:

 Install SAMtools